 - 2000 – Representing accountant in fraud on finance houses and credit agencies.

 - 2000 – Country-wide asset-stripping fraud stayed as abuse of process.

 - 1999 – Fraud concerning disposal of stolen Old Master paintings.

 Peter has acted in landmark cases which have shaped the law of extradition since the commencement of the Extradition Act 2003.
 He is consistently “Top Ranked” in Band 1 of Chambers UK, and commended as:

 "A very thorough lawyer who is hands-on, dedicated and very passionate about human rights."

-Many of Peter’s cases concern requests which are politically motivated or are the result of complaints and investigations made in bad faith – where for example a business rival seeks to take over assets by corporate raiding.
+Peter’s cases regularly concern requests which are politically motivated or are the result of complaints and investigations made in bad faith – where for example a business rival seeks to take over assets by corporate raiding.
 Here the process of justice is abused and in some jurisdictions where the rule of law is weak and judges not truly independent, it will not be possible for requested persons to get a fair trial if they are extradited.
 Peter can advise how to assemble a compelling case to expose the risk of injustice and to protect the rights of the accused.

 Subject Access Requests to the CCF (Commission for the Control of Files)